2018–19 FC Ararat Yerevan season

-The 2018–19 season was FC Ararat Yerevan's 28th consecutive season in Armenian Premier League.
+The 2018–19 season was FC Ararat Yerevan's 28th consecutive season in the Armenian Premier League.
 They finished the season in ninth and last place, in the Armenian Premier League whilst being knocked out of the Armenian Cup by Banants in the Second Round.

 Season events

 On 30 July, Armen Stepanyan was appointed as Ararat Yerevan's new Head Coach.

 On 4 August, Ararat announced the singings of Zaven Badoyan, Alan Tatayev, Roni and Dmitri Malyaka, whilst Arman Meliksetyan, Argishti Petrosyan and Gegham Tumbaryan were all released by mutual consent.